 You should also consider that Rover takes a cut of 20% per booking.
-While this is a significant amount, you may find that it’s worth it because of how easy the app makes finding customers.
+While this is a significant amount, you may find it worth it because of how easy the app is to find customers.
 Rover’s guarantee covers your dog-walking activities.

 Sweatcoin is an app that pays you to walk.
 Users sign up for the service and then use the app to track their steps.
 For every 1,000 outdoor steps you take, you earn 0.95 Sweatcoins.

-It is also possible to earn Sweatcoins by watching ads within the marketplace, or by inviting friends to the service.
+It is also possible to earn Sweatcoins by watching marketplace ads or inviting friends to the service.

 The value of a Sweatcoin varies, depending on the offers the company has available.
 According to its FAQ, the value has settled at around $1 for 50 Sweatcoins.

 The downside is that you can’t exchange these coins for real money.
 Instead, you use these coins to buy products from the app’s marketplace.
-What you can buy will depend on the offers the company’s partners are providing at the time you want to trade out.
+What you can buy will depend on the offers the company’s partners provide when you want to trade out.

-Over 160 brand partners offer products on the Sweatcoin marketplace and it has at least one new offer each day.
+Over 160 brand partners offer products on the Sweatcoin marketplace and have at least one new offer daily.
 This means there should always be plenty of choices when it comes to things to buy.

 Sweatcoin makes it possible to earn money passively through the steps you take daily.
 It can also serve as good motivation to become more active — the more steps you take, the more coins you can earn.

 You won’t get rich with Sweatcoins.
-But if you are consistently active over a long period, you can earn some decent prizes.
+But you can earn some decent prizes if you are consistently active over a long period of time.

 Activities you can track include the steps you take, cycling, swimming, running, logging food, meditation, and sleep tracking.
 You can also earn points by sharing your achievements on Twitter.

-Users can earn up to 80 points per day for each type of activity they track (walking, running, cycling, etc.), plus an extra 6 points for each health-related activity (weighing yourself, sleep tracking, etc).
-Once you collect 10,000 points, Achievement will pay you $10, which you can cash out via PayPal or Giftrocket, or donate to charity.
+Users can earn up to 80 points per day for each type of activity they track (walking, running, cycling, etc.), plus an extra 6 points for each health-related activity (weighing yourself, sleep tracking, etc.).
+Once you collect 10,000 points, Evidation will pay you $10, which you can cash out via PayPal or Giftrocket or donate to charity.